pat-jj/KARE/readme.md

     **Major Disadvantage**:
     (1) Relatively lower performance as it only uses the knowledge from LLM.
-    (2) You need to prepare the knowledge from the same LLM for the every new sample during the inference -> higher cost if the application is long-term.
+    (2) For real-world application, you will need to prepare the knowledge from the **same LLM** for the every new sample during the inference -> higher cost if the application is long-term.

 ```bash
 cd prediction